 DELIVERY Face to face Face-to-face, Distance learning, etc. USE OF ICT Use of ICT in teaching, laboratory education, communication with students Communication with students via e-mail.
 TEACHING METHODS Activity Semester workload The manner and methods of teaching are described Lectures 39 in detail.
-Study and analysis of 30 Lectures, seminars, laboratory practice, fieldwork, bibliography study and analysis of bibliography, tutorials, Group work in the classroom 13 placements, clinical practice, art workshop, Individual study 40 interactive teaching, educational visits, project, essay Exams 3 writing, artistic creativity, etc. The student's study hours for each learning activity are Course total 125 given as well as the hours of non-directed study according to the principles of the ECTS Charles I and a line in land
+Study and analysis of 30 Lectures, seminars, laboratory practice, fieldwork, bibliography study and analysis of bibliography, tutorials, Group work in the classroom 13 placements, clinical practice, art workshop, Individual study 40 interactive teaching, educational visits, project, essay Exams 3 writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study Course total 125 according to the principles of the ECTS according to the principles of the ECTS Charles have been linearing to be seen all and